Positive paths in diffeomorphism groups of manifolds with a contact distribution: Introduction

 In this special case of the standard contact structure on $\R^{2n+1}$, the result generalizes a Chow-Rashevsky Theorem for diffeomorphism groups proved in \cite{Agrachev09} for compact manifolds.

-The following shows that it is possible to extend a given path of contactomorphisms that is positive outside a compact subset to an everywhere positive path of diffeomorphisms with the same endpoints.
+The following shows that in $\R^{2n+1}$ it is possible to deform a given path of contactomorphisms that is positive outside a compact subset to an everywhere positive path of diffeomorphisms with the same endpoints.

 \begin{theorem} Consider $\R^{2n+1}$ equipped with its standard contact structure.
-Let $(f_t)_{t\in[0,1]}$ be a path of contactomorphisms such that on the complement of some compact subset $K_1$ the path is positive.
+Let $(f_t)_{t\in[0,1]}$ be a path of contactomorphisms that is positive on the complement of some compact subset $K_1$.
 Then there exists a positive path of diffeomorphisms $(g_t)_{t\in [0,1]}$ connecting $f_0$ and $f_1$ such that $g_t$ coincides with $f_t$ on the complement of some compact subset $K_2\supset K_1$. \end{theorem}